-The attenuation provided by individual hearing protectors worn by a worker may be estimated using a number of different methods.
+The attenuation provided by individual hearing protectors worn by a worker may be estimated using several different methods.
 The three principal methods for passive hearing protectors are defined by international standard EN ISO 4869-2:1995

-Normally, average noise exposure is calculated on a daily basis.
+Normally, average noise exposure is calculated daily.
 However, the Noise Regulations allow the calculation of exposures over a week rather than over a day in circumstances where noise exposure varies markedly from day to day.
 This is only likely to be appropriate where: